22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 Serena & Lily Teak Beach Chair ($298; serenaandlily.com)

 This we know: Everything from Serena & Lily is drool-worthy, and that includes these stunners.
-Like something we would have spotted on the beach a century ago, S&L’s beautifully-crafted teak chairs feature comfy canvas seatbacks, a detachable pillow, a zippered pocket for towels and backpack straps for easy carrying.
+Like something we would have spotted on the beach a century ago, S&L’s beautifully crafted teak chairs feature comfy canvas seatbacks, a detachable pillow, a zippered pocket for towels and backpack straps for easy carrying.
 Want to complete your beachside vignette with a matching umbrella?
 Here you go.

 ____________________________________________________________________________